-Health Canada provides eligible First Nations people and Inuit with a specified range of medically necessary health-related goods and services when they are not covered through private insurance plans or provincial/territorial health and social programs.
+Health Canada provides eligible First Nations and Inuit with coverage for a specified range of medically necessary health-related goods and services when not covered through private insurance plans or provincial/territorial health and social programs.

-Non-Insured Health Benefits (NIHB) include prescription drugs, over-the-counter medication, medical supplies and equipment, short-term crisis counselling, dental care, vision care, and medical transportation.
+Non-Insured Health Benefits (NIHB) include prescription drugs, over-the-counter medication, medical supplies and equipment, mental health counselling, dental care, vision care, and medical transportation.

 A benefit will be considered for coverage when and item or service is:

-An eligible recipient is someone who is entitled to receive benefits such as vision care, prescription drugs or other benefits or services from the NIHB Program.
+An eligible client is someone who is entitled to receive benefits such as vision care, prescription drugs or other benefits or services from the NIHB Program.

-An eligible recipient must be identified as a resident of Canada and one of the following:
+An eligible client must be identified as a resident of Canada and one of the following:

-Service providers are encouraged to enroll with the NIHB Program and bill the Program directly so that recipients do not face charges at the point of service when receiving health care goods or services.
+Providers are encouraged to enroll with the NIHB Program and bill the Program directly so that clients are not charged at the point of service.

-A written explanation of the decision taken will be provided to the recipient, or representative, at each level of the appeal process.
+A written explanation of the decision taken will be provided to the client or parent/legal guardian, at each level of the appeal process.

 Eye and Vision